Sillybutts/SLAB/README.md

 - - Everything else, 20% Gyroid, 5 walls.
 - - The SideCovers L/R with text should be printed with THE TEXT NOT TOUCHING THE BUILD PLATE, using supports.
 The ones WITHOUT TEXT can be printed with the FLAT SIDE ON THE BUILD PLATE.
 This is done to keep the text nice and crisp.
 Maybe do a filament change on the layer before the letters to make them really pop!

+### MegaXL Spigot SCAR Print Settings
+Included in the SLAB fileset is a SCAR that allows you to fire MegaXL darts, and have a fully air-sealed SCAR.

+Print all of the SCAR at 5 walls 20% infill.
+No supports are necessary, but a brim might be needed to print smoothly.

 <img src="GHimages/SLAB%204%20v110%20Part%20Variant%20Layout.png" width="500">

 ## Assembly